nikita-bedi/SCOPE-HN/README.md

 ### Ethical Considerations
 - All patient data has been de-identified according to HIPAA Safe Harbor provisions
 - Stanford University IRB approval was obtained for dataset creation and distribution
-- Patients provided informed consent for research use of their clinical data
-- Regular audits ensure continued compliance with privacy regulations

 ### Access and Distribution
-The dataset will be made available through the **Stanford AIMI (Artificial Intelligence in Medicine & Imaging) platform** at [https://aimi.stanford.edu](https://aimi.stanford.edu).
+The final, de-identified SCOPE-HN dataset will be available through the [Stanford AIMI platform](https://stanfordaimi.azurewebsites.net/) under a **CC-BY-NC 4.0** license.
+Raw clinical data used in these scripts is not publicly accessible.

 ### Citation
 When using this dataset, please cite:
 ```
-[Citation information will be provided upon publication]
+Bedi et al., “SCOPE-HN: A Curated Dataset for Endoscopic Tissue Segmentation in Oropharyngeal Cancer”, MELBA (in press), 2025.
 ```

 ### Contact Information
 For questions, technical support, or collaboration inquiries:
-- **Principal Investigator**: [PI Name and Contact]
+- **Principal Investigator**: [Chris Holsinger, MD]
-- **Technical Contact**: [Technical Contact Information]
+- **Technical Contact**: [nbedi@stanford.edu]
-- **Dataset Maintainer**: [Maintainer Contact]

 ### Acknowledgments
 We acknowledge the patients who contributed their data to advance medical research, the clinical teams at Stanford Medicine, and the expert annotators who made this dataset possible.